How does your thanksgiving flow?

 I’m also plastering thanks on the kitchen wall. let’s throw it wherever it’ll stick, so all will see and give thanks to our great God.

-Hubby and I created the chalk board below several months ago to decorate our “Wall of Praise”.
+Hubby and I created the chalkboard below several months ago to decorate our “Wall of Praise”.
+(This post, found on Pinterest, spurred the idea.)
 This month it’s a Board of Thanksgiving.
 By month’s end, it’ll overflow with thanks.
-And if room runs out?
+And if we run out of room?
 A notebook will do.

 Go ahead.
 Write it out, put it down.
 Let God and others know what you’re thankful for.
 I’d love to hear.
 Feel free to put your thanks in the comments below or on my Facebook page here.